Updated: March 24, 2023

 5. Office space rentals

 When it comes to real estate, many go for houses and lots, condominiums, and apartments.
 However, there’s an underserved market for affordable office space rentals that micro and small businesses need.

-Most people start with home-based businesses, but as these ventures start to grow and hire their first few employees, they will need an office space.
+Most people start with home-based businesses, but as these ventures start to grow and hire their first few employees, they will need office space.
 And this is where you come in.

-Virtual offices have grown significantly in the country over the past few years.
+Virtual offices has grown significantly in the country over the past few years.
 But there’s still a big opportunity out there, especially in provincial urban cities.

 6. Company cooperatives

 If your company has a savings and loans cooperative, then it’s a good idea to consider becoming a member and investing a portion of your salary there.

 You’ll enjoy benefits, such as low-interest loans and discounts on partner establishments, but you can also receive dividends that are at par with the income of most investment funds.

 7. Crowdfunding investment opportunities

-There are now crowdfunding cooperative enterprises in the country, which allows you to invest a small amount of money to become part-owner of a business franchise, a farm business, and many others.
+There are now crowdfunding cooperative enterprises in the country, which allow you to invest a small amount of money to become part-owner of a business franchise, a farm business, and many others.

 8. Private equity and debt placements

 My cousin’s company wanted to expand its operations several years ago.
 At that time, instead of getting a business loan that will incur debt interest, they just offered stock options to family and friends.

 I was one of those who invested and have been enjoying passive income as dividends ever since.
 There could be similar opportunities that are available for you.

 Startups are growing in the country.
 While you may not have the time and skills to build one, you can still participate by becoming a venture capitalist or seed investor.

 9. Hospital stocks

 Speaking of private equity, one alternative investment opportunity that you can seek is hospital stocks.
 These are usually offered to doctors, but a few are open to the public.

 You actually just need to buy one hospital stock, and you’ll immediately enjoy benefits and significant discounts on medical services from the specific hospital.
 And of course, you’ll receive regular dividends too.